Skyline-to-the-Sea Trail: Route

 The trail begins at Saratoga Gap on the ridge at the intersection of SR 9 and Skyline Boulevard (SR 35).
 The trail parallels SR 9 through Castle Rock, crosses the highway, and then follows SR 236 to Big Basin park headquarters.
 It then descends through Big Basin, following Waddell Creek to its outlet at Waddell Beach, for a total distance of approximately 25 mi.

 However, many hikers actually begin further southeast at Castle Rock due to its overnight parking facility; starting from Castle Rock, hikers first use the Saratoga Gap Trail, then the Travertine Springs Trail, joining Skyline-to-the-Sea at Beekhuis Road; this adds approximately 3 mi to the total hiking distance.

-The trail usually takes two to three days to complete, with nearly all thru-hikers traveling from East to West (towards the ocean); typically hikers would camp overnight at Waterman Gap, approximately 6 mi from Saratoga Gap, and then at Jay Camp, near the Big Basin headquarters, approximately 9 mi from Waterman Gap.
+The trail usually takes two to three days to complete, with nearly all thru-hikers traveling towards the ocean; typically hikers would camp overnight at Waterman Gap, approximately 6 mi from Saratoga Gap, and then at Jay Camp, near the Big Basin headquarters, approximately 9 mi from Waterman Gap.
 Many hikers like to take a detour up Berry Creek Trail to see the waterfalls or to camp at Sunset Trail Camp, adding 2.7 mi to the hike.
 It is possible to walk the entire trail in one day, though this is unusual and very difficult.

 A 50 km ultramarathon is held on this trail, over the east-to-west route starting from Saratoga Gap, one or two times per year, which features an elevation gain of 3000 ft and loss of 5880 ft.
 As of 2020, the 50K course record is 3:40:43, set in 2016.